Hydrology-IFH/WeatherDB/docs/source/Quickstart.md

 The package is divided in 2 main submodules:
 - **weatherDB.station:**<br>
   This module has a class for every type of station.
-E.g. StationN (or StationN).
+E.g. StationP (or StationP).
   One object represents one Station with one parameter.
   This object can get used to get the corresponding timeserie.
   There is also a StationGroup class that groups the three parameters precipitation, temperature and evapotranspiration together for one station.
 - **weatherDB.stations:**<br>
   This module has grouping classes for all the stations of one parameter.
-E.G. StationsN (or StationsN) groups all the Precipitation Stations available.
+E.G. StationsP (or StationsP) groups all the Precipitation Stations available.
   Those classes can get used to do actions on all the stations.

 The basics of those modules are explained here, but every class and method has way more parameters to get exactly what you want.
 PLease use the API-reference for more information.